kippesikgithub/hass_detailed_power_monitoring/README.md

 - Can be used in/behind the wall socket
 - Can be used in 3d printed housing

+## Lights can be measured with the Powercalc integration.
 ## Home Assistant
 ### create Room groups for the measuring devices (Watt and kWh)
 ###